StayCool21/StayCool21/README.md

 ### Hello, fellow nerds 👋
 I code on occasion, believe it or not.
-My latest endeavor involves the creation of my university's CS club website for the first time in a decade, as well as toying with the XRP ledger.
+My latest endeavor involves the creation of my university's CS club website for the first time in a decade!
+I've also been dabbling in sports journalism/photography with hopes of advancing into NASCAR.
-I'm also a big racing fan, hoping to utilize NR2003's stellar physics model to bring it up to modern-day standards.
+One day, I hope to to utilize NR2003's (the definitive NASCAR game) stellar physics model to bring it up to modern-day standards.
 <!--
 **StayCool21/StayCool21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.